 FhatOS Architecture

-FhatOS is organized along a design principle that undersands computing as being composed of 3 fundamental phenomena: process (time), structure (repeat), and language (perspective).
+cooties FhatOS is organized along a design principle that undersands computing as being composed of 3 fundamental phenomena: process (time), structure (repeat), and language (perspective).
 The core FhatOS kernel (typically denoted /sys/) can be divided along these lines as exemplified by the following resources:

 1. /sys/scheduler/ (process): provides all thread, fiber, and coroutine processes compute time on the underlying hardware processor.